mixpanel/docs/pages/docs/tracking-methods/migrating-to-simplified-id.md

 ![image](/Tracking/legacy-id-management.png)

-The lack of a retroactive ID merge feature in this system means that orphaned users are created whenever new anonymous IDs are introduced during user interactions across multiple sessions, devices, and platforms.
-This prevents you from getting a holistic view of the user journeys, as events from the same user are split among multiple users on Mixpanel.
+The lack of a retroactive ID merge feature here means that orphaned users are created whenever new anonymous IDs are introduced during user interactions across multiple sessions, devices, and platforms.
+This prevents you from getting a holistic view of the user journeys.

 >When it’s ok to keep Legacy ID management:
-If you are only tracking authenticated users (you do not track anonymous events and do not need the retroactive ID Merge feature in Simplified ID Merge for users merging), you are not running into any limitation in this system and should not consider the migration.
+If you are only tracking authenticated users (you do not track anonymous events), you do not need the retroactive ID Merge feature in Simplified ID Merge and should not consider the migration.
 We have preserved the documentation on the Legacy ID Management [here](https://github.com/mixpanel/docs/blob/main/legacy/aliases.md).

 ### On Original ID Merge
 While retroactive ID Merge is supported in Original ID Merge, the main limitation is that each user can have a ID cluster limited to a maximum of 500 IDs.
-Upon reaching this limit, any new Distinct ID cannot be merged into the same ID cluster.
+Upon reaching this limit, any new Distinct ID can no longer be merged into the same ID cluster.
 They will become orphaned (duplicate users on Mixpanel), preventing you from getting a holistic view of the user journeys.

 Hitting the 500 IDs per ID cluster limit is possible when the process of generating new anonymous IDs through `.reset()` call on logout and adding them to the ID cluster repeats 500 times.
 The `.reset()` call is commonly implemented in product with multiple users sharing the same device.
 This ensures that anonymous events upon logout are linked to the next users who login, rather than the last users who logout.
-Examples where customers may mandate logging their users out:
-- Payments / Fintech for security reasons
-- Platforms where multiple users can share a single device - for example OTT

 If some of your users are approaching this cluster limit, you should revisit your implementation and consider removing the `.reset()` call, unless there is a compelling use case where the benefits outweigh the implications of reaching the ID cluster limit.

 Also, if you are considering Simplified ID Merge, it's important to note that it does not support multiple identified IDs (e.g. User IDs) per ID cluster.
-This is supported on Original ID Merge via special events such as `$merge` and `$create_alias` but they have been removed from Simplified ID Merge for simplicity.
+This is supported on Original ID Merge via special events such as \$merge and \$create_alias but they have been removed from Simplified ID Merge for simplicity.

 >When it’s ok to keep Original ID Merge:
 >- If you don’t generally support multiple users sharing the same device, and don’t have a compelling use case requiring `.reset()` call on logout (or if you are implementing via server-side and do not generate new anonymous IDs for the same user), you are unlikely to run into the limit of 500 IDs per ID cluster, and should not consider the migration.